AjinkyaSambare/Azure_AI_Connect/README.md

   - Sending requests to the Azure OpenAI API for generating responses.
   - Managing the chat history using `st.session_state`.

-- **`.streamlit/secrets.toml`**: This file stores sensitive credentials, such as your Azure OpenAI API endpoint and key, to keep them secure and out of the codebase.
+- **`.secrets.toml`**: This file stores sensitive credentials, such as your Azure OpenAI API endpoint and key, to keep them secure and out of the codebase.

 - **`requirements.txt`**: A file that lists all the dependencies (Streamlit and Requests) required to run the app.